What is customer experience?

 Intelligent automation technology like virtual agents and chatbots are meant to enhance, not replace, human connection.
 These kinds of technologies save valuable time when customers can use them to get answers to common questions, but it should always be easy to reach a real person.

-4. Too little personalization.
+4. Too little personalisation.

 In the digital age, customers automatically provide businesses with a wealth of personal data, and ideally you should be using that data to get the right products and services to the right customers at the right time.
 When customers receive marketing communications that are irrelevant to them or struggle to navigate a website that doesn’t show them what they are looking for, it represents a missed opportunity—one that your competitors will happily seize.